abdrahmansoltan/Learning-Notes/JavaScript/06-JS-Modules & task-runners.md

 ## Exporting & Importing code

-Most programming languages provide a way to import code from one file into another.
-JavaScript wasn’t originally designed with this feature, because JavaScript was designed to only run in the browser, with no access to the file system of the client’s computer (for security reasons).
-So for the longest time, organizing JavaScript code in multiple files required you to load each file with variables shared globally.

-In 2009, a project named CommonJS was started with the goal of specifying an ecosystem for JavaScript outside the browser.
-A big part of CommonJS was its specification for **modules**, which would finally allow JavaScript to import and export code across files like most programming languages, without resorting to global variables.
-The most well-known of implementation of CommonJS modules is **node.js**.

----
+JavaScript initially lacked a code `import` feature due to its limited browser-based functionality.
+Organizing JavaScript code across multiple files required loading each file with globally shared variables.
+In 2009, the `CommonJS` project introduced modules to enable code `import`/`export` in JavaScript, bringing it in line with other programming languages. `Node.js` is a popular implementation of `CommonJS` modules.

 ### Exporting